Code-Differently-Curriculum/U7S1-One-dimensionalArrays/ReadMe.md

 #### Step 02

+* Review code.
+What do you think the output will be?
+Run the code to verify your thoughts.

+#### Step 03
 * Modify the program to implement …
   * Declare a one-dimensional array named score of type int that can hold 9 values